Server Name Indication

-- Pool: Optionally specify a pool for the parent VS. The pool will only be used if no child virtual service matches a client’s requested domain name.
+- Pool: Optionally specify a pool for the parent virtual service.
+The pool will only be used if no child virtual service matches a client’s requested domain name.

-- SSL Certificate: An SSL cert may be configured, and may be either a wildcard certificate or a specific domain name.
+- SSL Certificate: An SSL certificate may be configured which could either be a wildcard certificate or a specific domain name.
 The parent’s SSL certificate will only be used if the client’s request does not match a child virtual service domain.
-If an SSL certificate with specific domain name is returned to the client, such as while sending a friendly error message, the client will receive an SSL name mismatch message.
-For this reason is may be desirable to use a wildcard on the parent.
+If an SSL certificate with specific domain name is returned to the client, as in the case of sending a friendly error message, the client will receive an SSL name mismatch message.
+So, it is advisable to use a wildcard on the parent.

 The parent virtual service will receive all new client TCP connection handshakes, which will be reflected in the statistics.
-Once a child VS is selected, the connection is internally handed off to a child VS, so subsequent metrics such as packets, concurrent connections, throughput, requests, logs and other stats will only be recorded on the child virtual service.
-Similarly the child VS will not have logs for the initial TCP or SSL handshakes, such as the SSL version mismatch errors, which are recorded at the parent VS.
+Once a child virtual service is selected, the connection is internally handed off to a child virtual service, so subsequent metrics such as packets, concurrent connections, throughput, requests, logs and other statistics will only be recorded on the child virtual service.
+Similarly the child virtual service will not have logs for the initial TCP or SSL handshakes, such as the SSL version mismatch errors, which are recorded at the parent virtual service.

 Child Virtual Service

-Starting with release 17.2.5, the application logs option on Avi user interface displays SNI hostname information too, along with the other SSL related information.
-The visibility of SNI information in the application logs provides more insight into incoming requests and also helps with troubleshooting various issues.
-When the child virtual service is hit with an SSL connection with SNI header, the hostname in the SNI header is recorded in the application log along with SSL version, cipher related information, PFS, etc. To check logs captured for SNI-enabled virtual service, navigate to Applications > Virtual Serivce, select the desired virtual service, and navigate to Logs tab.
+The application logs option on the user interface displays SNI hostname information along with other SSL related information.
+The SNI information in the application logs provide more insight about the incoming requests and also help in troubleshooting various issues.
+When the child virtual service sees an SSL connection with SNI header, the hostname in the SNI header is recorded in the application log along with the SSL version, PFS, and cipher related information.
+To check for SNI-enabled virtual service related logs, navigate to Applications > Virtual Service, select the desired virtual service, and navigate to Logs.